percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### LRU Get Free Waits

-If Innodb could not find a free page in LRU list and had to sleep.
+If InnoDB could not find a free page in LRU list and had to sleep.
 Should be zero.

 ## InnoDB Checkpointing and Flushing